etw0001/cse15l-lab-reports/labreport3.md

 -

 **Example 1**
-* The following command searches for and returns all files and directories in `written_2/` but excludes the directory `written_2/travel_guides` from the search.
+* The following command searches for and returns all files and directories in the path `written_2/` but excludes the directory `written_2/travel_guides` from the search.
 ```
 $ find written_2 -not -path "written_2/travel_guides/*"
 ```